quillan86/ai-workflow-capstone/README.md

 We have used TensorFlow, scikit-learn, and Spark ML as the main ways to implement models.
 Time-series analysis has been around a long time and there are a number of specialized packages and software to help facilitate model implementation.
-In the case of our business opportunity, it is required that we *predict the next point* or determine a reasonable value for next month's revenue.
+In the case of our business opportunity, it is required that we *predict_date the next point* or determine a reasonable value for next month's revenue.
 If we only had revenue, we could engineer features with revenue for the previous day, previous week, previous month and previous three months, for example.
 This provides features that machine learning models such as random forests or boosting could use to capture the underlying patterns or trends in the the data.
 You will likely spend some time optimizing this feature